Jauler/STM32_Template_Full/README.md

-STM32F4 Tiny Template
+STM32F4 Full Template
 =====================

-A tiny code template for STM32F4 series processors.
+A code template for STM32F4 series processors with full DPS and StdPerph libraries.

 This Template:
 - Defines interrupt table at the start of Flash memory